Intrinsic Mirror Symmetry: Forgetful maps: is the unit

 \subsection{The case of punctured maps}

 We now turn to forgetful maps for punctured maps.
 In this case, we may only forget marked points with contact order $0$.
 Thus we consider for the remainder of this subsection the following fixed situation.
-Let $\beta$ be a type of punctured curve for a target space $X$ with punctures $x,x_1, \ldots,x_n$ with $x$ having contact order given by $0\in \Sigma(X)(\ZZ)$.
-Suppose further the underlying curve class $A$ of $\beta$ is non-zero.
-Let $\beta'$ be the type of punctured curve with the same underlying curve class and genus, but with only punctured points $x_1,\ldots,x_n$.
+Let $\beta$ be a class of punctured curve for a target space $X$ with punctures $x,x_1, \ldots,x_n$ with $x$ having contact order given by $0\in \Sigma(X)(\ZZ)$.
+Let $\beta'$ be the class of punctured curve with the same underlying curve class and genus, but with only punctured points $x_1,\ldots,x_n$.
 Let ${\bf x}\subseteq \{x_1,\ldots,x_n\}$ be a subset of these marked points.

 To understand the forgetful map at the virtual level, we need an intermediate space of maps to the Artin fan $\shX$.
 This is a minor variant of the stack $\foM'(\shY\rightarrow\shX)$ of \cite{AW},~\S3.